apache/tuscany-sca-1.x/README.txt

 Getting Started
 ---------------
-Documentation can be found GettingStarted.htm
-Javadoc can be found in the Tuscany binary distribution in the javadoc directory.
+Documentation describing the system requirements and the steps to set up the Tuscany runtime and run the Tuscany basic technology samples can be found in GettingStarted.htm.
+Javadoc can be found in in the javadoc directory.

 Thank you for using Tuscany!